hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 `groups` is a DataFrame object summarizing the sample and cluster identity of each single cell.

 Using the information stored in `groups`, we can readily aggregate our single-cell counts matrix.
-The function `aggregate.Matrix()` enables to collapse (sum) all rows of the matrix that are associated with the same unique combination of cluster_id x sample_id as listed in `groups`.
+The function `aggregate.Matrix()` enables to collapse (sum) all rows of the matrix that are associated with the same unique combination of cluster_id x sample_id, as listed in `groups`.
 For this operation to work, the *row* names of the matrix we seek to aggregate need to match the row names of the `groups` DataFrame (here, unique cell barcodes).
-Since `counts(sce)` is a matrix with genes as rows and cells as *columns*, we transpose this matrix using the function `t()` before aggregating.
+Since `counts(sce)` is a matrix with genes as rows and cells as *columns*, we first transpose this matrix using the function `t()` before aggregating.

 ```r
 # Aggregate across cluster-sample groups